nats-io/nats.deno/README.md

 // create an encoder
 const sc = StringCodec();

-// a client makes a request and receives a promise for a message
+// the client makes a request and receives a promise for a message
 // by default the request times out after 1s (1000 millis) and has
 // no payload.
-await nc.request("time", sc.encode("hello!"), { timeout: 1000 })
+await nc.request("time", Empty, { timeout: 1000 })
   .then((m) => {
     console.log(`got response: ${sc.decode(m.data)}`);
   })